What does the opportunity status mean?

 Not Open

-The opportunity is no longer accepting applicants, but the work has not yet started.
+The opportunity is no longer accepting applicants, but the work has not started.

 In progress